-To save all ROIs, click on the submit ROIs icon Region of Interest and wait for the confirmation message.
+To save all ROIs, click on the submit ROIs icon region of Interest and wait for the con-

 NOTE!
 Once deleted, an ROI cannot be recovered.
 To avoid unexpected problems, it is recommended that you periodically backup the ROI configuration by downloading the current configuration XML file (see ALPR Settings, p.
 132).